HCL-TECH-SOFTWARE/connections-automation/README.md

 For HCL Connections 8 dependencies this means that:

 * Database will be installed (IBM DB2, Oracle or Microsoft SQL Server), configured as per Performance tunning guide for HCL Connections, and license applied.
-Please note: the license, the same one from FlexNet, will be applied only to IBM DB2 v11.5.
+Please note: the license, the same one from My HCLSoftware, will be applied only to IBM DB2 v11.5.
 If you want to learn more about using HCL Connections with different database backends, please [check out this document](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/howtos/setup_connections_with_different_database_backends.md).
 * HCL Connections Wizard will populate the database with needed schemas and grants.
 * If needed for demo or even production purposes, OpenLDAP will be spun up and seeded with some demo users.
 OpenLDAP will be spun up with SSL enabled, as needed later for setting up IBM WebSphere Application Server properly.
 * IBM TDI will be installed, configured, and run to populate profiles database in IBM DB2 with users from OpenLDAP